Inzai: Geography

 Inzai is located in the important area of northern Chiba Prefecture connecting Tokyo and Narita.
-Besides Tone River that flows in the north, Lake Tega that lies in the north-west, Imba Lake that lies in the south-east of the city, the city is also surrounded by natural environment such as natural forest. the city is located approximately 20 kilometers from the prefectural capital at Chiba and within 30 to 40 kilometers from central Tokyo.
+Besides Tone River that flows in the north, Lake Tega that lies in the north-west, Lake Inba that lies in the south-east of the city, the city is also surrounded by natural environment such as natural forest. the city is located approximately 20 kilometers from the prefectural capital at Chiba and within 30 to 40 kilometers from central Tokyo.
 It is located about 15 kilometers from Narita International Airport.
 The terrain is part of the Shimosa Plateau, with an elevation of 20 to 30 meters.